AnonymousPlanet/thgtoa/guide.md

 ![][9]

-If they somehow also manage to compromise the Tor network, they will still be faced with the internal IPs of a random public Wi-FI that is not tied to your identity.
+If they somehow also manage to compromise the Tor network, they will still be faced with the internal IPs of a random public Wi-Fi that is not tied to your identity.

-If they somehow compromise your VM OS (with a malware), they will be faced with an internal IP of the Virtual Machine and won't be able to figure out the Public Wi-FI IP.
+If they somehow compromise your VM OS (with a malware), they will be faced with an internal IP of the Virtual Machine and won't be able to figure out the Public Wi-Fi IP.

 This other illustration shows the other possibility without a cash-paid VPN.
 It's very similar but has one less defense layer.
 If the Tor network is compromised by a Global/State actor, then you will be likely de-anonymized quickly.